ElBell/CocktailSpringBoot/README.md

 Also a nutrition API for getting calorie estimations\
 https://ndb.nal.usda.gov/ndb/doc/index

-Durring development, I'm planning to use a Spring Boot framework, a Flutter or React Bootstrap with TypeScript front-end, and a database back-end.
+During development, I'm planning to use a Spring Boot framework, a Flutter or React Bootstrap with TypeScript front-end, and a database back-end.